paul-nechifor/lemon-cake/readme.md

   fix some fields based on the length of x.
 This will answer the question of how to handle sections.

-- Add an argument to `new\_object` to not run gc so that I don't have to set `gc_is_on` all the time (setting that doesn't check it was on in the first place).
+- Add an argument to `new\_object` to not run GC so that I don't have to set `gc_is_on` all the time (setting that doesn't check it was on in the first place).